-This measure provides a straightforward means to assess how well basic levels of comprehensive care are being provided in regard to screening overweight and obese children for hypertension and documenting results.
-The primary information needed for this measure includes basic demographics, dates of service, BMI percentile, blood pressure readings and classifications, diagnostic codes, and procedure codes, all of which are widely available.
+This measure provides families with a straightforward means to assess how well basic levels of comprehensive care are being provided for children in regard to assessing weight status by documenting BMI percentile and weight classification.
+The primary information needed for this measure includes basic demographic data, dates of services, BMI percentiles or BMI score (for ages 16-17 years), diagnostic codes, and procedure codes, all of which are widely available.
 Continuing advances in the development and implementation of health IT may establish the feasibility of regularly implementing this measure with data supplied by electronic medical records.